Sashité for Developers

 }

-Observable: White king on e4 is completely surrounded by pieces.
-No moves are mechanically possible according to piece movement capabilities - every square the king could move to is occupied, and no other white pieces can move.
+Observable: The white king on e4 is completely surrounded by pieces.
+No moves are mechanically possible according to piece movement capabilities — every square the king could move to is occupied, and no other white pieces can move.

 Rule-agnostic interpretation: